Sophie Scott: Career and research

 Scott started her research career in Cambridge at the Medical Research Council (MRC) Cognition and Brain Sciences Unit, formerly known as the Applied Psychology Unit.
 She returned to UCL as a research fellow in 1998.
 She was awarded a Wellcome Trust Fellowship in 2001 and has been funded by them since.
 As of 2017 she holds a Wellcome Trust Senior Fellowship.
 She is a member of the British Psychological Society, the Society for Neuroscience, the Cognitive Neuroscience Society, and the Experimental Psychology Society.

 Scott is head of the Speech Communication Group at UCL's Institute of Cognitive Neuroscience.
 Her research investigates the neural basis of vocal communication – how our brains process the information in speech and voices, and how our brains control the production of our voice.
 Within this, her research covers the roles of streams of processing in auditory cortex, hemispheric asymmetries, and the interaction of speech processing with attentional and working memory factors.
 Other interests include individual differences in speech perception and plasticity in speech perception, since these are important factors for people with cochlear implants.
 She is also interested in the expression of emotion in the voice and the neuroscience of laughter.

 Public engagement

 Scott is known for her public engagement work, including performing standup comedy, and was featured in a September 2013 edition of the BBC Radio Four programme The Life Scientific.
 In March 2014, she was invited to give a Friday Evening Discourse at the Royal Institution on the science of laughter.
 Her work on laughter has also toured science fairs and exhibitions as part of the Laughter lab project.
 She has been awarded a UCL Provost's Award for Public engagement.
 Scott presented the Royal Institution Christmas Lectures in 2017 entitled The Language of Life which explored the topic of communication.

-Scott has been a panel guest several times on BBC Radio 4 programme The Infinite Monkey Cage on episodes covering neuroscience, reality and the human voice and in 2016 appeared on the BBC TV series Horizon, The Science of Laughter with comedian Jimmy Carr.
+Scott has been a panel guest several times on BBC Radio 4 programme The Infinite Monkey Cage on episodes covering neuroscience, reality and the human voice.
+She is also a regular contributor to the BBC Radio 4 programme Curious Cases.

+In 2016, she appeared on the BBC TV series Horizon, The Science of Laughter with comedian Jimmy Carr.